haibingtown/segment-matting/README.md

 # Segment Matting

-Segment Matting is a project aimed at improving the quality and performance of image matting using the SAM (Segment Anything with Matting) model.
+Segment Matting is a project aimed at improving the quality and performance of image matting using the SAM (Segment Anything Model) model.
 It focuses on optimizing the matting process to reduce jagged edges and improve the overall accuracy of the segmentation.
 This project integrates the capabilities of [segment-anything.com](https://segment-anything.com) and leverages the resources provided by the [meta-sam-demo](https://github.com/MiscellaneousStuff/meta-sam-demo) repository.

 ## Overview